rylu/up206a-rachel/README.md

 I'm interested in projects at any scale.
 Projects ideas include:

 1. Transportation, environmental justice, and pollution through a race and class lens, particularly in communities near major ports, shipping/warehouse hubs, or major freeways
-  1a.
+   a.
 Example: Expansion of shipping warehouses like Amazon in the Inland Empire and potential impact on air pollution exposure for low-income communities of color
 2. Autonomous vehicle adoption and potential associated transportation mode shifts and/or pollution impacts

 ## My Class Objectives